It actually all started

 The ATmega4809 Xplained Pro evaluation kit is a hardware platform for evaluating the ATmega4809 AVR® microcontroller (MCU).
 Supported by the integrated development platform Atmel Studio, the kit provides easy access to the features of the ATmega4809 to fully understand how to integrate the device into a custom design.

 "Microchip’s BLECM (Bluetooth Low Energy Client Module) Development Kit is designed to enable you to

-quickly and easily connect an embedded system to a cellphone gateway.
-This entire ecosystem can be setup
+quickly and easily connect an embedded system to a

 in a matter of a few minutes by installing the iOS or Android app and connecting to the development kit."

 Microchip's IoT Ethernet Kit is designed to enable you to quickly and easily connect an embedded system to the Amazon AWS IoT cloud-based server.
 These development kits and their pre-configured firmware will reduce the configuration complexity and help you get connected to the cloud quickly.